Financial Aid

 Satisfactory Academic Progress Policy

 Federal and state regulations require all students to make satisfactory academic progress (SAP) toward completion of degree, certificate or licensure requirements to receive student financial aid.
 All terms of attempted enrollment, including transfer hours, are considered in determining satisfactory academic progress regardless of whether aid was awarded for the term.
-Failure to meet satisfactory progress standards results in ineligibility for all types of federal, state, and university aid administered by the Student Financial Aid Office at Tarleton State University (TSU).
+Failure to meet satisfactory progress standards results in ineligibility for all types of federal, state, and university aid administered by the Office of Financial Aid at Tarleton State University.

 Evaluation Period